 Tamil Nadu seals border with Andhra amid coronavirus outbreak to prevent influx of people

-Chennai, Apr 27: In view of the coronavirus situation, the Tamil Nadu-Andhra Pradesh border roads at two key entry and exit points in Vellore district has been sealed by a concrete wall, a day after district collector had issued orders for the same.
+Chennai, Apr 27: In view of the coronavirus situation, the Tamil Nadu-Andhra Pradesh border roads at two key entry and exit points in Vellore district have been sealed by a concrete wall, a day after district collector had issued orders for the same.

 The wall built upto a height of three-feet has been constructed at Sainagunta (near Gudiyatham) and Ponnai (Maathandakuppam) check posts on Sunday morning in order to completely stop all vehicular movement from neighbouring Chitoor district in Andhra Pradesh.

-Two-wheelers coming from Andhra Pradesh which was one of the biggest challenge was also not allowed to enter Vellore through these two porous border check posts.
+Two-wheelers coming from Andhra Pradesh which was one of the biggest challenges was also not allowed to enter Vellore through these two porous border check posts.

 However, the other four border check posts in Paththalapalli, Paradarami, Christianpet, and Serkadu are kept open.

-According to Vellore district collector A Shanmuga Sundaram,''Vehicles carrying essential commodities that ply towards Sainagunta check post will be rerouted via Paradarami check post.
+According to Vellore district collector, A Shanmuga Sundaram, ''Vehicles carrying essential commodities that ply towards Sainagunta check post will be rerouted via Paradarami check post.
 While vehicles that will enter Ponnai check post will be rerouted via Christianpet or Serkadu.''

 Meanwhile, those who enter Vellore via Pootuthakku will be quarantined at KGN Marriage Hall near Alamelumangapuram.